-If you sustain an injury while performing work-related activities, you may be entitled to filing a workers’ comp claim in order to receive compensation for your damages like lost wages and medical bills.
-In order to successfully make your claim, you must.report your injury, undergo a doctor’s exam, participate in a hearing and even consult a workers’ comp attorney.
+If you sustain an injury while performing work-related activities, you may be entitled to filing a workers’ compensation claim in order to receive compensation for your damages like lost wages and medical bills.
+In order to successfully make your claim, you must report your injury, undergo a doctor’s exam, participate in a hearing and even consult a workers’ compensation attorney.

 Report Your Injury

 One of the first steps, if not the first step, you should take when you sustain an injury while you are on the job is to notify your employer of your injury.
 Deadlines vary by state, but workers’ comp agencies generally require that injuries be reported within 30 days or less of the incident.

 Receive an Impartial or an Independent Medical Examination

 After you report your injury, your state’s workers’ compensation agency will generally require that you undergo an impartial or an independent medical examination.
 Impartial exams are conducted by a doctor randomly chosen from a list of doctors that your state deems impartial when it comes to issues of workers’ compensation.

 Doctors that are considered to be impartial include those that don’t normally accept requests for independent medical exams and those that are unbiased toward patients who have received injuries at the workplace.
 Impartial exams are vital to your workers’ compensation claim because judges generally accept the opinion of the doctor over the opinion of your own doctor or that of the insurer’s doctor.